cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

     - Note the value of $\Delta t$ shown on the side - does it match your simulation?

-!!! note "Lab Report Task 6: Screenshot of MultiNotePlayer Waveform"
+!!! note "Lab Report Task 6: Collect Data for Multi-Note Player"

-    Follow the instructions below on the oscilloscope to obtain a screen capture of the waveform
+    Save your completed data table with your analysis of the multi-note player and include it in your report.
+Save a screenshot of your simulated waveform for a specific note which clearly shows the period of that note.
+Save a screenshot of your actual waveform from the oscilloscope for the same note which clearly shows the period of this same note.
+To obtain a screen capture from the oscilloscope use these
+    steps:

      - Insert the USB Drive into the port on the front of the oscilloscope
      - Get the waveform you want to capture